uon-hci/tools/docs/docs/SHP-SPSS.md

 ![Descriptive](img/SPSS3.png)

-In this case, because the significance level is inferior to 0.05, the null hypothesis can be rejected.
+In this case, because the significance level is superior to 0.05, we fail to reject the null hypothesis.

 > **REPORTING**: First conclude on the research question based on the significance level.
-Then present the results as such: **z = -2.87, N =14, p < 0.01**, and finally use descriptive statistics to support the result: the median.
+Then present the results as such: **z = -1.807, p = 0.071**, and finally use descriptive statistics to support the result: the median.

 ---